Mitorisia/Komugari/README.md

 - [To-do](https://github.com/Mitorisia/Komugari/projects/1)
 - [Credits](https://github.com/Mitorisia/Komugari/wiki/Credits)

 ## Additonal Info!

 If you want to help develop the bot or add anything, please feel free to!
 Simply submit a pull request!
 Or even contact me on Discord: **Mako#8739**

-### If it's stupid, but it works, then it's not stupid.
+### If it's stupid, but it works, then it's not stupid

 There are some API keys in here!!
 Please have some sense of morality!!

 [Join](https://discord.gg/dHqWWSS) the support server where you'll be prisoned!!